mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/digitalocean/index.md

   ![terraform apply output](/1.11/img/digitalocean_terraform_output.png)

-You may need to wait a few minutes from this point for all the DC/OS services to become active and the control panel available on the master node.
-After 15 or 20 minutes, you'll want to check out the [troubleshooting](/1.11/installing/oss/troubleshooting/) documentation.
+You may need to wait a few minutes from this point for all the DC/OS services to become active and the control panel to become available on the master node.
+After 15 or 20 minutes, check out the [troubleshooting](/1.11/installing/oss/troubleshooting/) documentation.

 # Launch DC/OS
 Launch the DC/OS web interface by entering the Mesos master IP address: